-Orange County's Water Future
+Newport Beach's Water Future

-For years, Orange County has enjoyed an abundant, seemingly endless supply of high-quality water.
-However, as water demand continues to increase statewide, we must be even more conscientious about our water supply and maximize the efficient use of this precious natural resource.
+For years, the City of Newport Beach and Orange County have enjoyed an abundant, seemingly endless supply of high-quality water.
+However, as water demands and availability change, we must be even more conscientious about our water supply and maximize the efficient use of this precious natural resource.

-OCWD implements and operates new and innovative water management and supply development programs, including water recycling, wetlands expansion, recharge facility construction, groundwater cleanup projects, storage programs, and water education programs for children through adults.
-MWDOC offers rebates and incentives to promote water-use efficiency and provides water education programs.
-Both agencies work cooperatively with Orange County retail water agencies to complete studies to assess water reliability in Orange

-County.
-These efforts are helping to enhance long-term countywide water reliability and water quality and a healthy water future for Orange County.
+Our partners at OCWD implement and operate new and innovative water management and supply development programs.
+This includes water recycling, wetlands expansion, recharge facility construction, groundwater cleanup projects, storage programs, and water education programs for children through adults.
+Our other partner, MWDOC, offers rebates and incentives to promote wateruse efficiency and also provides water education programs.
+Both agencies work cooperatively with the City of Newport Beach and other water agencies to complete studies to assess water reliability in Orange County.
+These efforts are helping to enhance long-term countywide water reliability and water quality and a healthy water future for the City of Newport Beach and Orange County.

-Your local and regional water agencies are committed to making the necessary investments today in new water management projects to ensure an abundant and high-quality water supply for generations to come.
+The City of Newport Beach Utilities Department and your local and regional water agencies are committed to making the necessary investments today in new water management projects to ensure an abundant and high-quality water supply for generations to come.